FrancisBanville/ms_interpreting_probabilities/README.md

-Ideally, our biological interpretation of probabilistic interactions should remain consistent across a network even if it incorporates heterogeneous levels of organization (e.g., a network whose nodes are composed of both species and trophic species).
+Ideally, our biological interpretation of probabilistic interactions should remain consistent across a network even if it incorporates heterogeneous levels of organization, such as a network whose nodes represent both species and trophic species (groups of species sharing similar predators and prey).
 This is common in ecological webs where taxonomic resolution is typically low (@Hemprich-Bennett2021AssImp, @VazquezSS2022Ecological).
 Interaction probabilities at broader taxonomic scales should be based on probabilities of interactions between individuals, for both local and metawebs.
 For instance, in local individual-based food webs, the probability that two individuals interact reflects our degree of belief that one individual will consume the other.
 Similarly, in local species-based food webs, the probability that two species interact represents our degree of belief that at least one individual from the predator species consumes at least another individual from the prey species.
 Furthermore, in local clade-based food webs, the probability that two clades interact represents our degree of belief that at least two species from these clades interact with each other or, equivalently, that at least two individuals from these clades interact with each other.
 Fundamentally, the taxonomic scaling of interactions involves aggregating interactions between individuals into larger groups, which may exhibit varying degrees of homogeneity based on the organisms and the study system.
 In that regard, taxonomic scaling is analogous to the spatial and temporal scaling of interactions, as they all represent different ways to aggregate individuals into broader groups (either spatially, temporally, or taxonomically).

 ## Spatial and temporal scaling of interactions

-The investigation of network-area relationships (NARs) and interaction accumulation curves (IACs) is an important area of research in network ecology.
-First, NARs elucidate the scaling of network properties (such as modularity and trophic chain lengths) with spatial scale (e.g., @Wood2015Effects,
+The investigation of network-area relationships and interaction accumulation curves is an important area of research in network ecology.
+First, network-area relationships elucidate the scaling of network properties (such as modularity and trophic chain lengths) with spatial scale (e.g., @Wood2015Effects,
 @Galiana2018Spatiala).
 The variations in network structure across spatial scales may stem from the scaling of species richness (species-area relationships, SARs) and the number of interactions (@Brose2004UniSpa) with the sampled area.
 Additionally, ecological processes unfolding at distinct spatial scales, such as the spatial variability in local community composition resulting from different sequences of extinction and colonization events, can also contribute to this variation (@Galiana2018Spatiala).
-Next, IACs describe the scaling of the number of observed interactions with sampling effort (@Jordano2016Samplingb), which can also impact various measures of network structure such as connectance (@McLeod2021Sampling).
-Apart from sampling effort, the temporal scaling of interactions elucidates how network structure changes with the duration of the network (@Poisot2012Dissimilaritya), acknowledging that distinct interactions take place over time.
-Given that probabilistic local webs can quantify the spatiotemporal variability of interactions (@eq:local), they serve as valuable tools for developing and testing equations describing the scaling of network structure with space and time.
+Next, interaction accumulation curves describe the scaling of the number of observed interactions with sampling effort (@Jordano2016Samplingb).
+Sampling effort, which may correspond to the duration of the sampling period used to construct the network, can impact connectance (@Bersier1999Scale) and various measures of network structure (@Banasek-Richter2004Sampling, @McLeod2021Sampling).
+Apart from sampling effort, the temporal scaling of interactions also elucidates how network structure changes with the temporal resolution of the network (@Poisot2012Dissimilaritya), acknowledging that distinct interactions take place over time, ranging from short-term fluctuations of interactions to long-term trends.
+As probabilistic local webs may explicitly account for the spatiotemporal variability of interactions, they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to binary and quantitative webs, by making the stochasticity of interactions the focal point of the modeling process.

 Local and metawebs exhibit distinct relationships with spatial and temporal scales.
 On one hand, probabilistic metawebs, being independent of any local context, feature regional interactions that do not scale with space and time.
 This is because regional interactions depend solely on the biological capacity of two taxa to interact, regardless of their co-occurrence and specific environmental conditions.
-This implies that the probability of two taxa potentially interacting should theoretically be the same in all metawebs in which they are present, provided that the data and methods used for estimation are consistent.
-As a result, if a smaller metaweb $M_1$ is derived from subsampling a metaweb $M_0$ to represent potential interactions among a subset of taxa in a smaller region, their probabilities of interaction should be identical regardless of scale, i.e. $P(M_{1, i \rightarrow j}) = P(M_{0, i
+However, probabilities of potential interactions may change (tending to become more definitive) upon updating previous estimates with increased sampling effort, even though they do not vary in a specific direction with the spatial and temporal extent (boundaries) of the network.
+The probability of two taxa potentially interacting should theoretically be the same in all metawebs in which they are present, provided that the data and methods used for estimation are consistent.
+For exemple, if a smaller metaweb $M_1$ is derived from a larger metaweb $M_0$ by selecting the subset of taxa present in the region described by $M_1$ and retaining all their interactions, their probabilities of interaction should be identical regardless of scale, i.e.
-\rightarrow j})$.
-However, because the number of taxa may be higher in the larger metaweb, it is expected that the overall number of interactions would be higher in the larger web, despite pairwise probabilities being identical.
+$P(M_{1, i \rightarrow j}) = P(M_{0, i \rightarrow j})$.
+With a larger or equal number of taxa in $M_0$ as compared to $M_1$, the total number of interactions is expected to be higher or at least equal in the larger web, even though pairwise probabilities remain identical.

 On the other hand, local interactions scale both spatially and temporally, given that they have more opportunities to be realized and observed in larger areas